dylanmc/CryptoBook/src/05_enigma.rst

    :linenos:

 There's a lot of code here, so let's go through it line by line:
-Lines 1-4 are comments describing what the ``encryptOneChar`` function is supposed to do.
-Lines 5 and 6 define the type of ``encryptOneChar``, and lines 7 and 8 define the name of the function and its arguments.
+Lines 5 and 6 define the type of
+``encryptOneChar``, and lines 7 and 8 define the name of the function and its arguments.
 We say here that the output of the function is ``outputChar``, but the ``where`` means we're defining ``outputChar``